 In Figure 9, the meeting room has 5 participants and Multi-Stream mode is chosen.
 As you can observe, when the viewer chooses ‘Speaker’ mode, the full room-view is shown as the Active Speaker, rather than the close-up individually-framed view.

 Zoom Room Controller on Neat Pad or Neat Board also provides an in-meeting Camera Control option to change camera view during an on-going meeting.
 Until the June release, these options were only limited to setting presets in Manual mode or enable/disable Auto-framing and Mirror-effect.

 With the new changes in this release, the in-meeting Camera Control on Zoom has also changed to reflect these new options.
 Now, despite what you have configured as your default camera control position (under Zoom portal -> Rooms profile), you can further change the camera settings on the fly using the Camera Control on your Neat Pad/Neat Board during an ongoing meeting.

 The new options under local Camera Control now allows you to choose between Manual, Auto-framing (with or without Multi-focus framing) and Multi-Stream as shown in Figures 10 and 11:

-Finally a small note on Subject Boundary feature that was introduced in our June release.
-For rooms with glass partitions or open plan environments, you can set a subject boundary for auto framing to avoid focusing on people beyond your meeting space.
+Finally a small note on Framing Boundary feature that was introduced in our June release.
+For rooms with glass partitions or open plan environments, you can set a framing boundary for auto framing to avoid focusing on people beyond your meeting space.
 This feature can be used in conjunction with Zoom’s Auto-framing/Multi-focus/Multi-Stream settings.
-However, Subject Boundary is a Neat feature and can be configured only under Neat’s System Settings.
+However, Framing Boundary is a Neat feature and can be configured only under Neat’s System Settings.
 For more information, please see our June release notes here.